 It's taken as a drink which replaces salts the body loses when we exercise hard, or when we've been ill and sweated a lot, or lost liquid through vomiting, for example.

 These drinks are sold commercially: Gatorade is one you've probably heard of.
-But commercially produced sports drinks tend to have added ingredients like flavouring and colouring, which if possible are best avoided.
+But commercially produced sports drinks tend to have added ingredients like flavouring and colouring, which are best avoided.

 Electrolyte drinks do basically the same for poultry as for humans.
 They help to rehydrate and re-balance the cells and organs whenever chickens need it.